BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 Inversion of Control Containers
 -------------------------------

-Dependency Injection pattern seems to solve many problems, but it comes at a dangerously high cost.
+Dependency Injection solves many problems, but it comes at a dangerously high cost.
 In one sentence: big bowl of dependencies spaghetti.
 Consider this: what if ``AlertDispatcher`` requires